soplang/registry/README.md

      ```
 3. **Open a Pull Request**
    - Our automated validation will:
+     - Verify you've only modified the registry.json file
      - Verify you've only added one new package
      - Fetch and validate your `sop.toml` file
      - Update the registry with complete metadata from your package